 RISC-V assembler overview

 The RISC-V version of uLisp allows you to generate machine-code functions, integrated with Lisp, written in RISC-V code.
-The only board it currently supports is the Sipeed MAiX RISC-V boards.
+The only boards it currently supports are the Sipeed MAiX RISC-V boards.

 The RISC-V uLisp assembler has the following features:

 - You can create multiple named machine-code functions, limited only by the amount of code memory available.